Santandersecurityresearch/asvs/README.md

-# Welcome to blah
+# Welcome To The OWASP Application Security Verification Standard (ASVS) Web App - Release Name: Marbles

 The OWASP Application Security Verification Standard (ASVS) is a community-effort to establish a framework of security requirements and controls that focus on normalising the functional and non-functional security controls required when designing, developing and testing modern web applications.

 The ASVS is free to download as a PDF, but this is 2018 so we have taken the PDF and converted it into a web application (based on django).
 The key aim of the web application is to allow individuals or companies a quick and easy way to understand the ASVS controls, and where to find information on meeting those controls.

-When we built [name], we wanted to try and do the following:
+When we built Marbles, our aim was the following:

- - [x] Easy to update - the app is powered by two json files (asvs.json & category.json)
+ - [x] Easy to update - the app is powered by two JSON files (asvs.json & category.json)
  - [X] Lightweight -  The included Dockerfile builds a 89MB Docker image (size isn't everything)
  - [X] No frills - You don't want a web app that takes ages to load and has "extra" stuff in it
+ - [X] Community-focused - The ASVS is built by you for you, and so should this application.
+We welcome requests and ideas from you, the community.

 ## Installing

+We decided to use Docker for virtualisation so that it's easier to run in the cloud and keep update.
+This assumes you have Docker installed and running on your host (be it on-prem or cloud)

 ### Docker
 Once you have cloned the repo, you can build and run the docker image with the following commands: